iamacup/tv-dashboard/README.md

-# A tool for generating a random population on the AlumniBase backend
+# A tool for displaying data from various sources onto a simple html5 dashboard for use on a TV

-Generates a population for alumni base based on some variables.

 ## Setup